Jawz84/Blog/PowerShell Contributing.md

 ## Why contribute

 If you use PowerShell and you like it, chances are you have gained benefit from it.
 Why not give back?
 You may learn a thing or two on the way, and the PowerShell OSS community is very helpful and friendly too.
+If you would like a more thorough reasoning, I can recommend [Joel's blogpost on this](https://vexx32.github.io/2019/01/03/Contributing-Open-Source/).

 ## Ten ways to contribute